steren/hl-engine-js/README.md

     });
     ```
   - Start the game:
-    You mush pass either one .zip file containing the game files (a `valve` folder and optionally other mod folder).
+    You must pass either one .zip file containing the game files (a `valve` folder and optionally other mod folder).
     Or you must pass two .zip files, one with the content of the `valve` folder and with the content of the mod folder.
     ```javascript
     start({